 Low-cost air sensors, such as PurpleAir, provide informative data, and are a popular tool for community members to understand localized, neighborhood-specific air quality conditions, providing additional information to the regional conditions monitored by the District’s more sophisticated air quality monitoring network.
 However, low-cost air sensors do not meet federal, state, or local regulatory requirements for air quality monitoring, air quality warnings, or enforcement.
 Therefore, the District cannot use sensor data for any enforcement or regulatory purposes.

 At the December 2018 meeting, the District’s Board of Directors approved the District to enter into agreements with community partners interested in installing District-owned PurpleAir sensors at select locations throughout the county.
 The District is looking to provide these sensors as a tool for communities to better understand localized air quality conditions.
-Please see here for more information.
-Interested community partners should contact Public Information Officer, Lyz Hoffman, at (805) 961-8819 or [email protected] for more information on using a low-cost sensor under this program.
+Please see here and here for more information.
+Interested community partners should download a copy of the low-cost sensors use agreement and contact Air Quality Specialist, Desmond Ho, at (805) 961-8873 or [email protected] for more information on using a low-cost sensor under this program.

 New Cuyama Study

 In 2016, the District worked with Sonoma Technology, Inc. to study low-cost portable air sensors.
 Study participants collocated low-cost sensors and reference method sensors at Cuyama Valley High School to evaluate how the sensors performed during high wind events.
 See Final Report of this study, and the photo above of District Monitoring Specialists setting up the monitoring station at Cuyama Valley High School.

 Powerpoint Presentation: ARB’s Perspective on Next Generation Air Monitoring Technology